Java Syntax – A Complete Guide to Master Java

 There is a special keyword called throws, it is useful to throw custom exceptions.

-Try: This block houses the code which is responsible for an error thrown.
-Generally programmers enclose the code which they think may throw an error in the try block.
+Try: This block houses the code that is responsible for an error thrown.
+Generally, programmers enclose the code that they think may throw an error in the try block.

 Catch: This block houses the code to be performed when a particular exception is found.
 There can be custom messages defining what kind of error has occurred for better documentation and flow of the program.